Mjvdg/simplesteer/README.md

 # Simplesteer

 ## Description
-RTK Autosteer software with a web interface that you can control with a smartphone and run on a Raspberry Pi.
+RTK Autosteer system with a web interface that you can control with a smartphone and run on a Raspberry Pi.
 Based on 2x u-Blox ZED-F9P.